-- 1. In the case of Mr. Neill, all other compensation consists of contributions by the Corporation to a defined contribution plan and premiums paid by the Corporation for life insurance. - 2.
-Mr. Butyniec was appointed Executive Vice President and Chief Operating Officer on May 12, 2005.
+- (1) In the case of Mr. Neill, all other compensation consists partially of contributions by the Corporation to a defined contribution plan and premiums paid by the Corporation for life insurance.
+Effective January 1, 2007, Mr. Neill retired as President and Chief Executive Officer of Magellan Aerospace Corporation and was appointed Vice-Chairman of the Board of Directors. - Mr. Butyniec was appointed Executive Vice President and Chief Operating Officer on May 12, 2005.
 Prior to that he had been Executive Vice President and Chief Operating Officer, North America from March 10, 2005 and Senior Vice President and Chief Operating Officer, Canadian Operations from May 14, 2003.
 For the prior 5 years, he served as Vice President and General Manager at the Corporation's subsidiary Bristol Aerospace Limited.
-In the case of Mr. Butyniec, all other compensation consists of contributions by the Corporation to a defined contribution plan and premiums paid by the Corporation for life insurance.
+Effective January 1, 2007, Mr. Butyniec was appointed President and Chief Operating Officer of the Corporation.
+In the case of Mr. Butyniec, all other compensation consists partially of contributions by the Corporation to a defined contribution plan and premiums paid by the Corporation for life insurance.

-- 3. Mr. Little was appointed Senior Vice President Information Technology, Strategy and Business Development of the Corporation on May 12, 2005.
-From September 29, 2003, the date of the acquisition by the Corporation of the assets of Mayflower Aerospace Ltd. in the United Kingdom, Mr. Little was Executive Vice President European Operations of Magellan Aerospace (UK) Limited.
-For the period July 8, 2002 to September 29, 2003 Mr. Little was the Group Chief Executive of the Mayflower Aerospace Ltd. group of companies.
-From October 2001 to July 2002 Mr. Little was employed by Compaq Computer Corporation and from May 1997 to October 2001, Mr. Little was self-employed practising as a business and organizational development consultant.
-In the case of Mr. Little, all other compensation consists of contributions by the Corporation to a defined contribution plan and premiums paid by the Corporation for life insurance. - 4.
-In the case of Mr. Dekker, all other compensation consists of premiums paid by the Corporation for life insurance.
+(3) In the case of Mr. Dekker, all other compensation consists partially of premiums paid by the Corporation for life insurance.
 Mr. Dekker participates in the Fleet Industries Pension Plan (the "Pension Plan").
 The amount of pensions payable under the Pension Plan to Mr. Dekker and others is determined as 1.2% of such person's highest average earnings.
 Highest average earnings are defined as the average of a person's highest 36 consecutive months of earnings during that person's service with the Corporation.
 Pensions are not reduced by Canada Pension Plan payments.
 The following table shows the total annual retirement benefits payable under the Pension Plan to an eligible person (based on a straight line annuity) in the specified compensation and years of service categories assuming retirement at age 65 or over.